 Q: How much does the program cost?

-A: Information about the cost of the program can be found at the Graduate Studies Office.
+A: Information about the cost of the program can be found at the Graduate Studies Office page for prospective students .
 In addition to the costs listed at that website, there is an online fee of $33 per unit, regardless of whether you will be attending the classes online or in-person.
 This fee is non-refundable if you decide not to attend CSUF.
 If you are not a resident of California, an additional fee per unit non-resident tuition fee is charged.
 Information about this fee can be found at the Student Financial Services fee information website.
 Highly qualified students can be considered for non-resident tuition fee waiver upon their request for fall admission only.
-Please contact Prof. Kevin Nichols via email if you wish to be considered.
+Please contact Prof. Mori Jamshidian via email at email@example.com if you wish to be considered.

 Q: Is any financial support available?